Please check the Facebook page for schedules and updates

 About the Show

-Thanks for stopping by, and welcome to my Christmas Light Show page!
-I run a synchronized Christmas lights display in Alpharetta, GA.
+Thanks for stopping by, and welcome to our Christmas Light Show page!
+We run a synchronized Christmas lights display in Alpharetta, GA.
 Below you will find facts, pictures, and videos about the display.

 How Can I See This Show?

-The show is located at my house, 4220 Tivoli Way, Alpharetta, GA 30004.
-Weather permitting, the show runs from Dec 1st - Dec 24th between 6pm - 9pm on Thursday - Saturday.
+The show is located at 4220 Tivoli Way, Alpharetta, GA 30004.
+Weather permitting, the show runs from Dec 16th - Dec 18th between 6pm - 9pm on Thursday - Saturday.
 The neighborhood is gated so when the gates close for the night, the show ends.
 When you drive up, tune your radio to 89.9FM.
 Please check the Facebook page for inclement weather updates.

 How Do You Do That?

-Previous to 2015, I used a software / hardware solution called Light-O-Rama.
+Previous to 2015, we used a software / hardware solution called Light-O-Rama.
 The hardware allows for the lights to be turned on and off at different intensities based on a sequence written to music.
-I am currently running the show with 250 LOR channels.
+The show is currently running with 250 LOR channels.

-The music is made possible by an FM radio transmitter in my house.
-It is connected to the Raspberry Pi running the light show and broadcast to you in your car.
+The music is made possible by an FM radio transmitter in the house.
+It is connected to the Pi running the light show and broadcast to you in your car.

-One of the #1 questions I get asked is "What does your power bill look like."
-Last year my bill was only around $65 more than I usually pay this time of year.
+One of the #1 questions we get asked is "What does your power bill look like."
+Last year the bill was only around $65 more than we usually pay this time of year.
 Since the lights are constantly changing and blinking, and most of the show is now energy saving LED, the power consumption goes way down as opposed to someone running a Griswold type display where everything is on 100% of the time.
-That being said, there are +57,000+ lights in the display running on 9 separate breakers.
+That being said, there are 59,000+ lights in the display running on 9 separate breakers.
 If all the lights were on at the same time, they would draw around 100 amps (or 12,000 watts) from the power source.
-That is a good chunk of what the power company allots me on my breaker box.
+That is a good chunk of what the power company allots us on our breaker box.

 Some people like to talk about the true meaning of Christmas or their childhood memories.
 For me, this madness can be explained away in two reasons: